Published on December 30th, 2012 | by admin0

-It is a common misconception that there are only a set number of defenders on the team (3 or 4 in the above examples) because when the team does not have the ball and it is possessed by the opposition in fact all 11 players on the team are defending their goal and trying to win back possession of the ball.
-So a common mistake that a player can make is to think that they do not have to defend because they are an attacker.
+It is a common misconception that there are only a set number of defenders on the team (3 or 4 in the above examples) because when the team does not have the ball and it is possessed by the opposition the fact is all soccer positions have a role at defending their goal and trying to win back possession of the ball.
+So a common mistake that a player can make is to think that they do not have to defend because they are playing an attacking soccer position

 Typically however, when a coach puts together a team he/she looks for certain attributes of players to help him/her decide in which soccer positions to place the player.